The success of open source

 The bottom lines

-The open source option for workflow orchestration must be evaluated on a case-by-case basis.
+The open source option for application workflow orchestration must be evaluated on a case-by-case basis.
 This article provides a few tips to take in consideration in your selection process.

-In this “always-on” era of big data and agility, you should look for workflow orchestration, rather than workload automation or job scheduling.
+In this “always-on” era of big data and agility, you should look for application workflow orchestration, rather than workload automation or job scheduling.

 If you pursue a commercial solution as a result of your analysis, consider Control-M. Its operational maturity has proven its market share.
-The three categories outlined above, of job scheduling, workload automation and workflow orchestration, which are individually populated by some vendors, represent a journey for Control-M. Along its journey, it continues to be a Value Leader of Enterprise Management Associates (EMA) Radar Report for Workload Automation, with superior grades in most of the evaluation categories.
+The three categories outlined above, of job scheduling, workload automation and application workflow orchestration, which are individually populated by some vendors, represent a journey for Control-M. Along its journey, it continues to be a Value Leader of Enterprise Management Associates (EMA) Radar Report for Workload Automation, with superior grades in most of the evaluation categories.
 It confidently runs core business processes mainframe to multi-cloud.
 For example, it’s used by airlines to process critical transactions across the globe and by other industries for its continuous innovation helping customers achieve agility, orchestrate data pipeline, train machine learning models, and apply preventive maintenance.